-The SADEI also works closely with the faculty directors of each of the programs and supervises staff supporting strategic projects (SPS).
+The SADEI also works closely with the faculty directors of each of the programs and supervises staff supporting strategic projects (SPS) .
 They regularly collect data from students, staff, faculty, alumni, recruiters, and companies as input to the program improvement process.
 They meet with faculty to present data, assess and review the programs, and identify improvements to better serve constituents.

 Along with the Academic Operations function described below and under the SADEI's direction, the SPS manages key aspects of program coordination and data collection.
 This includes for core course pre-term coordination of assignments, exams, and office hours, and post-term collection of assessment of learning outcomes for courses deemed as demonstration courses for the program goals.
-In addition, the SPS helps to collect curriculum and instruction data as required for reporting such as Diversity, Equity, and Inclusion content.
+In addition, the SPS helps to collect curriculum and instruction data.